brigadecore/brigade/docs/intro/tutorial04.md

 $ git push origin master
 ```

-## Create an acid.js file
+## Create an brigade.js file

-Now that we have successfully written tests for our app and configured an Acid project, it's time to make use of them.
+Now that we have successfully written tests for our app and configured an Brigade project, it's time to make use of them.

-An `acid.js` file must be placed in the root of your git repo and committed.
+An `brigade.js` file must be placed in the root of your git repo and committed.

-Acid uses simple JavaScript files to run tasks.
-When it comes to task running, Acid follows this process:
+Brigade uses simple JavaScript files to run tasks.
+When it comes to task running, Brigade follows this process:

 - Listen for an event
-- When the event is fired, execute the event handler (if found) in `acid.js`
+- When the event is fired, execute the event handler (if found) in `brigade.js`
 - Wait until the event is handled, then report the result

-Given this, the role of the `acid.js` file is to declare event handlers.
+Given this, the role of the `brigade.js` file is to declare event handlers.
 And it's easy.
-Open `acid.js` and write this JavaScript code into it:
+Open `brigade.js` and write this JavaScript code into it:

 ```javascript
 events.on("push", function(e, project) {